AriFordsham/GHCWiki/bad-unsafe-coercions.md

 ## Rationale

-`unsafeCoerce#` allow unsafe coercions between different types, however it's safe only for following uses:
+`unsafeCoerce#` allow unsafe coercions between different types.
+According to the [ documentation in GHC.Prim](http://hackage.haskell.org/package/ghc-prim-0.3.1.0/docs/GHC-Prim.html#v:unsafeCoerce-35-), it is safe only for following uses:

-- Casting any lifted type to Any
+- Casting any lifted type to `Any`

-- Casting Any back to the real type
+- Casting `Any` back to the real type

 - Casting an unboxed type to another unboxed type of the same size (but not coercions between floating-point and integral types)

 - Casting between two types that have the same runtime representation.
-One case is when the two types differ only in "phantom" type parameters, for example Ptr Int to Ptr Float, or \[Int\] to \[Float\] when the list is known to be empty.
-Also, a newtype of a type T has the same representation at runtime as T. (**RAE:** This last usecase is subsumed by `Data.Coerce.coerce`, at least when the newtype constructor is in scope.)
+One case is when the two types differ only in "phantom" type parameters, for example `Ptr Int` to `Ptr Float`, or `[Int]` to `[Float]` when the list is known to be empty.

+- Casting between a newtype of a type `T` and `T` itself.  (**RAE:** This last usecase is subsumed by `Data.Coerce.coerce`, at least when the newtype constructor is in scope.)

 However GHC doesn't check if it's safe to use `unsafeCoerce#` as a result bugs can appear, see [9035](https://gitlab.haskell.org//ghc/ghc/issues/9035).